MatsuuraKentaro/RLoptimal/README.md

 paper](https://doi.org/10.1002/sim.9247).

-When you load `RLoptimal` as follows, Python itself and the Python packages to conduct reinforcement learning will be installed:
+When you load `RLoptimal` as follows, Python itself and the Python packages to conduct reinforcement learning will be installed.

 ``` r
 library(RLoptimal)